marcturu/plot-your-docs/README.md

 <sub>🗓️ Developed in July 2025</sup>

-**Plot your Docs** is an intuitive and powerful app designed to import data files, analyze your business statistics, and visualize results through interactive plots and dashboards.
+**Plot your Docs** is an intuitive and powerful Streamlit app designed to import data files, analyze your business statistics, and visualize results through interactive plots and dashboards.

 ---